Classical Host and Assistant Music Scheduler

 - Excellent writing skills

 Submit your resume, airchecks and other audio samples of your on-air work (mp3's), and a cover letter to Capital Public Radio Human Resources, attention: Paul Conley, Managing Editor, Music.
+If you don't have airchecks from any work done for radio stations, create a mock aircheck with your concept of how you would sound on CapRadio.

 - What attracts you to CapRadio and this position?